-In 2024, procedures relating to Data Protection and Data Breach management were also updated, and new procedures relating to Privacy Risk Management and Data Retention were introduced.
+In 2024, procedures relating to data protection and data breach management were also updated, and new procedures relating to privacy risk management and data retention were introduced.

-Another important step forward concerns the implementation of a data protection and cyber risk compliance tool, a data protection and cybersecurity management software, which facilitates the automation of compliance operations, improving the management of processing logs, management activities in the exercise of data subjects' rights (e.g. the right to be forgotten) and user privacy.
+Another important step forward concerns the implementation of a data protection and cyberrisk compliance tool, a data protection and cybersecurity management software, which facilitates the automation of compliance operations, improving the management of processing logs, management activities in the exercise of data subjects' rights (e.g., the right to be forgotten) and user privacy.
 The compliance tool allows the Group to manage GDPR compliance and privacy legislation in general in an integrated way.

 The Data Protection team, like the Cyber Risk team, is also committed to continuous training and updating.
-In addition, the Data Protection area organises Privacy training activities, similar to those organised by the Cyber Risk team, for Group employees.
+In addition, the Data Protection area organises privacy training activities, similar to those organised by the Cyber Risk team, for Group employees.

-As reported above, more than a thousand people were involved by the Cyber Risk and Data Protection areas in training activities.
+As reported above, more than a thousand people were involved in the cyberrisk and data protection areas in training activities.